My Cart Close

 An ancient Ayurvedic practice, oil pulling is basically a prolonged swishing of oil in the mouth, followed by spitting it in the toilet afterwards.
 So far, very romantic.
 But, when you read up on it, you start to think “Oh, it does all that for you?
 I think I should try it!”
 There are a lot of claims made by folks on the interwebs about oil pulling, from improving oral health to “detoxifying the body” to clearing allergies and sinusitis to curing diabetes and asthma.

+Oh, people.
 Why must you be so grandiose??
 It doesn’t have to do all those things to be worth my time, does it?
+I'm here to give you my take on it, as a western-trained physician living and breathing the healthy, Colorado-girl life.

-HOW I OIL PULL
+HOW DO I START OIL PULLING?

-For my adventures in oil pulling, I used virgin, organic coconut oil because I like the coco-nutty taste as opposed to the taste of sunflower or sesame oil.
-Some say coconut oil may be beneficial because of the relatively high lauric acid content, which is mildly antimicrobial.
+When I first started oil pulling, I used virgin, organic coconut oil because I like the coco-nutty taste as opposed to the taste of sunflower or sesame oil, both of which can be used as well.
+Some say coconut oil may be beneficial because of the relatively high lauric acid content, which has some bacteria-fighting capabilities.
 Hard to say if it really stands up to the bazillions of bacteria in your mouth, but it can’t really hurt either.
-It is best done on an empty stomach, first thing in the morning.
+Experts say it is best done on an empty stomach, first thing in the morning.
 Why?
 I’m not entirely sure.
 Perhaps because this is when your mouth is at its grossest?
 Or because you have not put any “toxins” in to your body yet?
-While I’m not sure there is scientific evidence to prove that an empty stomach is required, I do find that it’s the most convenient time of day to do it – when I first wake.
-Once my kids surface, then it becomes way less meditative and turns into a frustrating, gesture-filled, one-sided conversation with me saying only “mmmhh-hmmmm-hmpm” and my girls translating it: “You want us to feed the dogs bananas, Mom?”
+While I’m not sure there is scientific evidence to prove that an empty stomach is required, I do find that first thing in the morning is the most convenient time of day to do it.
+Once my kids surface, then it becomes way less meditative and turns into a frustrating, gesture-filled, one-sided conversation with me saying only “mmmhh-hmmmm-hmpm” and my girls translating: “You want us to feed the dogs ice-cream, Mom?”

 1) Floss your teeth (don't brush them first).

 2) Put 1 tablespoon of raw, organic coconut oil in your mouth, and awkwardly chew until it is a liquid.
+Or take a small sip of your Terra & Co. oil pulling oil and do the same.

 As for negative side effects, I have heard only two.
 The first is bleeding gums and gum pain.
 If this happens, you could try swishing more gently, for less time, and less often until you build up healthier gum tissue.
 Keep in mind that bleeding with flossing or oil pulling probably indicates gum disease, so you need to pay attention to this symptom!
-The second possible side effect is stomach cramps, which can occur while pulling (I still hate that word) or just after you finish.
+The second possible side effect is stomach cramps, which can occur while pulling or just after you finish.
 It may be a version of the gastrocolic reflex, which is the reflex that makes every toddler have to poop after two bites of his dinner.
 If this happens, you could switch to a different oil, like sesame or sunflower.
 Decreasing time and frequency while you build a tolerance to the process is also recommended.

-Now someone think up a better name.
+Now someone please think up a better name for this practice?

 With love and a shiny grin from us to you,